nyjackson/cp-325/backend/README.md

 - employeeAccount.js: Employee model schema for employee accounts

 ### /routes
-- accountRoutes.js: Contains the routing for account controller functions
+- accountRoutes.js: Contains the routing for account controller functions (POST, GET, PUT, DELETE)
 - articleRoutes.js: Contains the routing for article controller functions*

 ## Notes and Known Issues
 - Incomplete Features are denoted with an asterisk (*)
-- Improvement Plans: